Micro Aftermath Archived

 AI Overview

-What to watch next: Home Depot's Q2 earnings, scheduled for August 15, will provide further insight into its earnings trajectory.
-Additionally, investors should monitor the company's progress in the professional market and any updates on its fiscal 2026 outlook.
+What to watch next: Home Depot's Q2 2026 earnings release on August 17, 2026, will provide further insight into the company's earnings trajectory.
+Additionally, investors should monitor U.S. same-store sales trends, as the company has recently shown consistent growth in this metric.

 Timeline